-Courts are showing they have an increasing desire to identify schemes involving companies that claim their bonus program is discretionary income, but their program meets the criteria for being a contractual obligation.
+Courts are showing they have an increasing desire to identify schemes involving companies that claim their bonus program is discretionary, but their program meets the legal criteria for being a contractual obligation.
 Courts are now taking steps to consider all facts relative to such cases.
 This includes determining if it has been a company’s historical practice to regularly pay bonuses to its employees.
-Should a company have done this, a court may determine paying bonuses represents a contractual agreement between them and their employees.
-It is possible a court could determine a company is contractually required to pay a bonus.
-In this case, if a company fails to pay the full amount of the bonus, they could be held in breach of contract.
+A company that does this may have created a contractual obligation to pay bonuses.

 Los Angeles bonus disputes lawyers know in the state of California, there are two different types of bonus categories.
 One is discretionary and the other is non-discretionary.